-As dreamy as it may seem, there’s actually a relatively high chance that at some point in your life you will receive some kind of financial windfall; from your company, from your parents, from Uncle Sam.
+As dreamy as it may seem, there’s actually a relatively high chance that at some point in your life you will receive some kind of financial windfall; from your company, from your parents, or even from Uncle Sam.

 While most of these windfalls are unlikely to move you into the “0.1% club” it’s important to have a plan for a financial windfall.
 Resisting the impulse to spend it all when there might be smarter ways to use it can make a big difference in protecting your long-term financial security.
 That’s where an experienced financial planner can help.

 A sudden influx of cash can come about in a variety of ways: when you know how much you’ll inherit, when you’re getting ready to sell highly appreciated stock, when all of those U.S. savings bonds your relatives gave you decades ago are finally maturing.

 A windfall, on the other hand, is wealth that seems to come out of the blue.
 There are plenty of situations in which a windfall may occur (including winning the lottery!), as well as financial challenges that may accompany them.

 If you’re working for a successful and generous company, you may have opportunities to receive significant monetary benefits from the firm’s own windfall profits.
 These may include: